alejandrosgz/Soft_data_collection_methodology/README.md

 ### Citation

-**Note**: Currently this project is work in progress and the manuscript is about to be submitted.
-Please check the citation for an update .
+**Note**: This project is currently work in progress and the manuscript is about to be submitted.
+Please check the citation at a later time for updates.

 Sánchez Gómez A.: *Soft data collection for realistic hydrological modelling: a reproducible methodology developed in R for the Tagus River basin*, GitHub Repository, https://github.com/alejandrosgz/Soft_data_collection_methodology, 2023.